themeum/tutor-lms-migration-tool/readme.txt

   * Sales Data
   * Reviews

+  And for the LearnDash Migration tab, you will find the migration options for LearnDash migration.
+You will find status bars for the following dataset migrations.

+ * Courses
+ * Sales data

-Click on the “Migrate Now” button to get your migration process started.
+For both migrations, click on the “Migrate Now” button to get your migration process started.
 Sit back and enjoy while the Tutor LMS Migration Tool handles all your database information during the migration process.
 After the migration tool is done, you can start using Tutor LMS from where you left off in your previous LMS.

 The whole process is so seamless that you will feel like you just opted-in for a better LMS without even changing anything at all.

 = Separate Import & Export Option =

 With Tutor LMS Migration Tool you can also separately export the data to your local folder or import the database file by uploading the XML format file.
+The manual export/import option is available for both the LearnPress & LearnDash migration.

 == Installation ==